 For those looking for couplers that are exactly to scale, Sergent Engineering has the solution.
 Unlike other "scale" couplers, these knuckles are designed exactly to scale.
 Because of this, they will not operate with other brands of couplers.
 They also do not feature the "wand" to operate with track magnets but they can be uncoupled manually and operate just like the prototype.

-Sergent offers several different styles of coupler to match different prototypes including a working rotary coupler.
+Sergent offers several different styles of couplers to match different prototypes including a working rotary coupler.
 Different lengths are offered as well to match various models.
 Couplers are available assembled or as kits for those looking to save a few dollars.

 While those building contest-quality models will certainly value these cars for their appearance, they also operate reliably and can be used on an operating model railroad.